Torque Enhancement, Spin Equilibrium, and Jet Power from Disk-Induced Opening of Pulsar Magnetic Fields: Standard theory of accretion onto magnetic stars

 \subsection{Basic principles}

 A star with a sufficiently strong magnetic field will prevent the direct accretion of matter onto its surface---at the magnetospheric radius $\rmag$ the disk is truncated and the accreting plasma is directed onto the stellar magnetic field lines, along which it funnels down to a ring around the magnetic poles, or ring segment if the dipole moment is not perpendicular to the disk plane.
-A simple estimate of the truncation point is given by the Alfv\'{e}n radius $\ra$, found by equating the magnetic pressure from the stellar dipole field to the ram pressure of gas in spherical free-fall from infinity \citep{Davidson:1973aa, Elsner:1977aa}, \beq \ra = \lp \frac{\mu^4}{2 G M \mdot^2}\rp^{1/7}, \eeq where $\mu$ is the stellar magnetic dipole moment and $\mdot$ is the mass accretion rate.
+An estimate of the truncation point is given by the Alfv\'{e}n radius $\ra$, where the magnetic and kinetic energy densities are equal; it can be approximated by equating the magnetic pressure from the stellar dipole field to the ram pressure of gas in spherical free-fall from infinity \citep{Davidson:1973aa, Elsner:1977aa}, \beq \ra = \lp \frac{\mu^4}{2 G M \mdot^2}\rp^{1/7}, \eeq where $\mu$ is the stellar magnetic dipole moment and $\mdot$ is the mass accretion rate.
 It is standard practice to posit the relationship \beq \rmag = \xi \ra, \eeq in which additional effects, such as from the non-spherical disk geometry, are subsumed into the parameter $\xi \lesssim 1$.
 Simulations have generally found $\xi \sim 0.5$ \citep[e.g.][]{Long:2005aa,Bessolaz:2008aa,Zanni:2013aa}.
 Accretion can take place only if $\rmag < \rco$.